mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 In general, a word is a function followed by sufficient arguments.
 This is Smalltalk like, so `+ 10 20` not `10 20 +`.
 Smalltalk provides the ability to define simple infix operators, a user convenience we have no need for. `$` refers to the latest value so `10 + $ 20` is equivalent to `+ 10 20`. `$` is the same as `$0`, `$1` is the previous stack member, and so on.
 Stack values are consumed when the function has sufficient arguments so `10 + $ $` is `+ 10 10`.
 We don't really want to dup, swap, pop or lock.
 Nothing underflows, any input a core function doesn't understand causes fail-and-ignore.
 If the stack is empty, `+ 5 $` will do nothing: when + calls `$`, `$` will fail-ignore, and `+` will fail-ignore (let's call that a fail), losing the `5` in the process.

+A word may take an optional argument, in a limited way.
+The recognizer has no backtracking, but it may be called on the latest slang without taking another bite.
+So `fu br` could eat the `br`, decide not to use it, and call the recognizer on `br`.
+By default, failure to parse loses the information, and exactly two bytes may be handed back to the global context.

 A more advanced sequence: `+ 10 5 * $ 6 / $ 10` translates into infix as `(10 + 5) * 6 / 10`.
 Whether translated to a stack or straight to registers, this is very short code.

 This is more consistent behavior than Forth, because Forth words such as `:`, `s"`, and `(` cause the forward-parsing behavior to change, while most Forth words take action on the implicit results of the preceding action.
 In Orcish, your debug mode is to switch from fail-and-ignore to fail-and-complain, and we are always parsing forward.